ros2/design/articles/150_roslaunch.md

 For example, a user might express that an image processing node has a dependency on a camera driver node with the constraint that it should not be launched (what ever the action to do that might be, e.g. run a process or something else) until the camera driver node reaches the "Active" state.
 These constraints can be arbitrarily defined by the user or common constraints could be modeled directly by the launch system.

-Also, these constraints don't have to be related to For example, a user might express that plain process should be launch (in this case executed as a subprocess) after another process has been running for ten seconds.
+Also, these constraints don't have to be related to ROS specific events like lifecycle state changes.
+For example, a user might express that a plain process should be launched (in this case executed as a subprocess) after another process has been running for ten seconds.
 The launch system in ROS 2, could either choose to let the user define a predicate which satisfied that constraint, or it could provide a generic constraint like: "launch N seconds after another process".

 <div class="alert alert-warning" markdown="1">